 Proving Your Case

-To prove the other driver is at a fault and win your personal injury claim, you need to prove the other driver was negligent or broke a traffic law.
+To prove the other driver is at fault and win your personal injury claim, you need to prove the other driver was negligent or broke a traffic law.
 Traffic laws are especially important in side impact accident claims.

 Causes of side impact accidents include:

 - Not stopping at a four-way intersection including running a red light and rolling through a stop sign.

 - Not yielding to another car when traffic codes dictate you must.

 - Turning across traffic lanes or driving (even accidentally) into oncoming traffic when turning left.